-The criteria for Individual Awards varies, based on which award an individual is being nominated for.
+The criteria for Individual Awards will vary based on the award for which an individual is being nominated.
 In general, however, the Awards Committee will look at the following specific criteria:

-• Exceptional Practice-Specify how the nominee's work stands out and is truly extraordinary.
+Exceptional Practice - Specify how the nominee's work stands out and is truly extraordinary.

-- Commitment Demonstrate how the nominee has consistently and diligently worked to support good planning and making great communities happen in Utah.
-Longevity of service may be one indication of commitment, but candidates should demonstrate commitment in other ways, as well. - Leadership Describe how the nominee has used their leadership skills to guide and encourage others to promote excellence in planning. - Effectiveness and Results Describe how the nominee has been effective in formulating and implementing plans and ideas in support of good planning in Utah.
-Identify the level of influence and effectiveness achieved by the nominee. - Innovation Specify how the nominee has been innovative and creative in accomplishing their work.
+Commitment - Demonstrate how the nominee has consistently and diligently worked to support good planning and making great communities happen in Utah.
+Longevity of service may be one indication of commitment, but candidates should demonstrate commitment in other ways, as well.

+Leadership - Describe how the nominee has used their leadership skills to guide and encourage others to promote excellence in planning.

+Effectiveness and Results - Describe how the nominee has been effective in formulating and implementing plans and ideas in support of good planning in Utah.
+Identify the level of influence and effectiveness achieved by the nominee.

+Innovation - Specify how the nominee has been innovative and creative in accomplishing their work.